unelg/CutLang/README.md

 # CutLang
-This is the development Repository for CutLang
+This is the repository for CutLang

+1/ Directory structure for CutLang

 ===Analysis_core===
 basic_parser		Parsing arithmetic expressions atlasopen		Data format definition for ATLAS opendata type cmsod 	        	Data format definition for CMS opendata	type